 Brandon Dean Milligan is a Washington, DC native actor, theatremaker, and emerging filmmaker whose work begins in the body.
-With a background in kinesiology and a deep appetite for physical performance, Brandon builds characters from grounded impulse, muscular clarity, and lived-in behavior.
-He is drawn to performances that feel rooted, emotionally specific, and physically motivated.
+With a background in kinesiology and a deep appetite for physical performance, he builds characters from grounded impulse, muscular clarity, and lived-in behavior.

-In 2026, Brandon joined San Francisco Shakespeare Festival's tour of Julius Caesar, alternating between Brutus and Caesar, and he is currently continuing his work as part of Oakland Theater Project's acting fellowship.
-His recent stage work also includes his Palo Alto Players debut as Silas in The Da Vinci Code.
+His recent work includes San Francisco Shakespeare Festival's 2026 Julius Caesar tour, alternating between Brutus and Caesar; Oakland Theater Project's acting fellowship; and his Palo Alto Players debut as Silas in The Da Vinci Code.

 "Brandon Dean makes his stellar theatrical debut as Silas...
 Dean imbues his performance with passion and intensity."